2022–23 Belarusian Cup

-The defending champions are FC Gomel.
+The defending champions were FC Gomel.

 Preliminary round

 75 clubs from the Belarusian Second League and lower regional leagues entered in this round, with Polotsk 2019 advancing directly to the first round.
 The draw was performed on 13 April 2022.
 The matches were played between 29 April and 11 May.

 First round

 38 clubs competed in this round.
 18 matches took place with Polotsk 2019 and FC Zhlobin advancing directly to the second round.
 The draw was performed on 10 May 2022 at the House of Football.
 The matches were played on 14 and 15 May.

 Second round

 32 clubs competed in this round, including 12 teams from the First League entering the competition at this stage.
 The draw was performed on 18 May 2022 at the House of Football.
 The matches were played on 28 and 29 May.

 Round of 32

 32 clubs will compete in this round, the 16 winners from the second round and the 16 teams from the Belarusbank Major League, all of which enter the competition at this stage.
 Four teams from the Belarusian 2.
 Division remain in the tournament.
 The draw was performed on 31 May 2022 at the House of Football.
 The matches will be played 21–23 June.